kahunacoder/docker-gatsby/README.md

 **Step 3: Also edit the sites meta data into your gatsby-config.js file**

-Replace the table url with the one you dupliucated at step one.
+Replace the siteMetadata fields with your own.
+Remove options you don't use.

 ```jsx
   siteMetadata: {
     title: `Site Title`,